Carbamoyl Phosphate Synthetase Deficiency Treatment & Management

 Depending on clinical status and the blood ammonia level, the logical first step is to reduce protein intake and to attempt to maintain energy intake.
 Initiate intravenous infusion of 10% glucose (or higher, if administered through a central line) and lipids.

 Intravenous sodium benzoate and sodium phenylacetate may be helpful.
 Arginine is usually administered with benzoate and phenylacetate.
-This is best administered in the setting of a major medical center, especially as this is an investigational new drug.
+This is best administered in the setting of a major medical center where facilities for hemodialysis in infants is available.

 In patients with an extremely high blood ammonia level, rapid treatment with hemodialysis is indicated.